13 Day 4×4 Classic Uganda Odyssey

 - International flights & visas

-- Porterage, drinks and dining rooms tips, personal travel and baggage
+- Porterage, drinks and dining rooms tips, personal travel, and baggage

 - Activities not mentioned in the program

 The safari indicated here is essentially an offer.
-Changes in the course of the journey, duration of tour, number of travelers, as well as the choice of accommodation are possible in all categories indicated here upon inquiry.
+Changes in the course of the journey, duration of the tour, number of travelers, as well as the choice of accommodation are possible in all categories indicated here upon inquiry.
 We remember this is your holiday.

-All accommodation facilities in this itinerary have locations of outstanding natural beauty, offer exclusive service, high quality, comfortable, and are charming safari lodges
+All accommodation facilities in this itinerary have locations of outstanding natural beauty, offer exclusive service, high quality, and comfortable, and are charming safari lodges

-International flights: Upon request our team of consultants can help select your international flights, and help you to book a ticket.
+International flights: Upon request, our team of consultants can help select your international flights, and help you to book a ticket.